Bike Riders Put Themselves and the Rest of Us at Risk

 I’m sure that goes for many others walking around town.

-But the worst part of the story is that bicyclists are even more at risks than anyone else when their behavior creates risky unpredictability.
+But the worst part of the story is that bicyclists are even more at risks than anyone else when their behavior creates unpredictability.

 Bicycle Riders At Risk: Conclusion